kixelated/moq-transfork/draft-lcurley-moq-transfork.md

 Each Group MUST have an upfront size that is smaller than network MTU, limiting them in both size and duration.
 These restrictions allow the Group to be delivered with less overhead than a stream (~10 bytes per group) which is significant for some real-time use-cases.

-A subscriber is responsible for choosing if a subscription is served via streams or datagrams.
+The subscriber chooses if a subscription is served via streams (`SUBSCRIBE`) or datagrams (`SUBSCRIBE_DATAGRAMS`).
+A publisher should support both modes as they are nearly identical.

 # Workflow
 This section outlines the flow of messages within a MoqTransfork session.